Sustainable Urban Energy Systems conference

-Many cities are taking up this challenge, ranging from megacities like London, Amsterdam, and Paris, to well-known medium-sized cities like Freiburg, Milton Keynes, Delft and Breda, to small ones like Lochem and Saerbeck.
-In this process, citizens are not only influential by making lifestyle changes, more importantly, they increasingly take part in the provision and (self-)governance of urban energy.
+Many cities are taking up this challenge, ranging from big cities like London, Amsterdam, and Paris, to well-known medium-sized cities like Freiburg, Milton Keynes, Delft and Breda, to small ones like Lochem and Saerbeck.
+In this process, citizens are not only influential by making lifestyle changes.
+More importantly, they increasingly take part in the provision and (self-)governance of urban energy.
 For instance, by actively participating in grassroots initiatives for renewable energy.
 Social innovations like these are potential game changers.
 At the same time, they challenge the prevailing institutional setting of centralized energy systems.
 For a successful transition towards sustainable urban energy systems, technological and social innovations need to be aligned with the underlying societal values and guided by the wider institutional and governance context.

-The conference takes a multi-disciplinary approach and explores the technological, economic, ethical, behavioral, governance and public policy aspects of (analyzing and designing) urban energy systems.
+This conference takes a multi-disciplinary approach and explores the technological, economic, ethical, behavioral, governance and public policy aspects of (analyzing and designing) urban energy systems.
 It does so from a comprehensive engineering perspective, and aims at highlighting current trends and issues affecting urban energy systems.
 Topics include, but are not limited to: